Pure self-congratulation ...

 ... vs. communication

-"Companies that use Twitter just to spread advertising messages have no idea about the possibilities" say Jan Kirchner and Alexander Fedossov, who are among the pioneers of the German social media recruiting scene.
-Twitter is much more than just a marketing tool for them: "It's about adding value to their followers by posting interesting information," explains Kirchner.
-That's why he also finds Twitter ideal for gathering information: "I can filter out the right thing from the news, for example by following only certain people, creating lists or searching for individual terms."
+"Companies that use Twitter only to spread advertising messages have no idea about the possibilities," say Jan Kirchner and Alexander Fedossovwho are among the pioneers of the German social media recruiting scene.
+For the two, Twitter is much more than just a marketing tool: "It's about offering your followers added value by posting interesting information," explains Kirchner.
+This is precisely why he finds Twitter ideal for gathering information: "I can filter out the right thing from the news, for example by only following certain people, creating lists or specifically searching for individual terms."

 Systematic staff search with Twitter

-Kirchner and Fedossov, personnel consultants from Hamburg, have long since considered the possible uses of Twitter.
-First, they systematically used Twitter as a search tool and dedicated a separate chapter to the topic in their recently published book on online recruiting: "When we started working on Twitter To write blog about it, many thought us crazy, "says Kirchner," because before people have thought of e-recruiting only on job boards and application forms on websites.
+Kirchner and Fedossov, personnel consultants from Hamburg, have long since thought further about how Twitter can be used.
+They were the first to use Twitter systematically to find personnel and dedicated a separate chapter to the topic in their recently published book on online recruiting: “When we started, in Many thought we were crazy to write a blog about it, ”says Kirchner,“ because before that, people at e-recruiting only thought about job exchanges and application forms on websites.

 Companies have to learn criticism

 An important point, however, is that companies must learn to allow public and internal criticism, as well as the willingness to open an open dialogue.
 They would have to become more flexible.